Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 ## Design and implementation

 This code example uses the 12-bit SAR ADC provided in the programmable analog block, available on PMG1-S3 and EVAL_PMG1_B1_DRP devices.
-This ADC can be configured using the Device Configurator tool in ModusToolbox&trade; software.
+This ADC can be configured using the Device Configurator tool in ModusToolbox&trade;.

 PASS0 SARADC0 has three inputs: Vplus, Vminus, and ext_vref.
 The inputs can be routed to the required external pins using a set of firmware-controlled switches used for analog routing.

 PASS 0 12-bit SAR ADC 0 has two input modes: differential mode and single-ended mode.
 In differential input mode, a differential signal can be applied across the Vplus and Vminus input pins of the ADC.
 This mode is suitable for reading signals that vary in both positive and negative sides, such as an alternating current (AC) signal.
 Single-ended input modes are preferred for reading analog direct current (DC) signals.
 In addition to this, the output code can be displayed in both signed and unsigned formats.

-Detailed configuration of PASS 0 12-bit SAR ADC 0 for parameters such as reference voltage, resolution, number of channels, scan rate, channel acquisition time, clock frequency, input mode, result format, interrupts and so on are included in the Device Configurator tool as shown below:
+Detailed configuration of PASS 0 12-bit SAR ADC 0 for parameters such as reference voltage, resolution, number of channels, scan rate, channel acquisition time, clock frequency, input mode, result format, interrupts and more are included in the Device Configurator tool as shown below:

 ### PASS 0 12-bit SAR ADC 0 configuration